asherhe/nand2tetris-projects/README.md

 # nand2tetris-projects
-The nand2tetris projects for the nand2tetris course on coursera
+These are the nand2tetris projects for the nand2tetris course

 01:
 	The Elementry logic gates (AND, OR, NOT, XOR, MUX, DMUX, etc.)